jreypo/dotfiles/README.md

 1. Clone the repo `git clone https://github.com/jreypo/dotfiles.git ~/.dotfiles`.
 2. For OSX execute `osx_setup.sh` script in folder `setup`.
 3. For Fedora 23 Workstation execute `fedora_setup.sh` script in folder `setup`.
+4. For Windows PowerShell follow the README instructions in the `powershell` folder.

 ## TODO